ethereum-optimism/specs/specs/experimental/op-contracts-manager.md

 ### Interface

-Version 1.0.0 of the OP Contracts Manager deploys the `op-contracts/v1.6.0` contracts release, and is deployed at `0x9BC0A1eD534BFb31a6Be69e5b767Cba332f14347`.
-In the future this will be tracked in the `superchain-registry`.

 #### `deploy`

 The `deploy` method is used to deploy the full set of L1 contracts required to setup a new OP Stack